LawSense School Fees Recovery Workshop

 • Examining the implications on recovery of fees where parents separate after student enrolment

-Optimising Enrolment Contracts
+Optimising Enrolment Contracts/Arrangements

 Ben Tallboys, Principal, Russell Kennedy; Legal Counsel, Association of Heads of Independent Schools of Australia (AHISA)